Hamid-Mofidi/Hamid-Mofidi/README.md

 - 👋 Hi, I'm @Hamid-Mofidi.
-Got an applied math PhD from Kansas in 2020.
+Got math PhD from Kansas in 2020.
 Visited Uiowa for 2 years.
 Now postdoc at BIMSA, Beijing.
 - 🌱 I enjoy using deep learning and neural nets for math neuro/bio models.
 - 📫 I'm keen on finding new research topics and working with other experts.
 Email me at hamidreza.mofidi@gmail.com if you wanna chat.
 I'd be happy to hear from you!